amark-23/Dana_Compiler/Dana/README.md

 # Dana Language Specifications

 This document provides the full specifications of the **Dana** language, a simple imperative programming language.
 Below, you will find a detailed description of all language features, its lexical units, data types, program structure, expressions, statements, block structures, and the built-in library.
 A complete grammar in EBNF form is also included.
+You can also find some example programs in this directory:
+   -bubblesort.dana    : the BubbleSort algorithm
+   -hanoi.dana         : the well-known Towers of Hanoi problem -helloworld.dana    : typical hello world! program -primes.dana        : prints primes between 1 and n
+   -reversestring.dana : reverses a string
 ---

 ## 1. Description of the Dana Language